Ursodiol (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using an antacid that contains aluminum (ALternaGEL®, Gaviscon®, Maalox®, Mylanta®), medicine to lower cholesterol (such as cholestyramine, clofibrate, colestipol, Atromid-S®, Colestid®, Questran®), estrogen, or birth control pills.
+- Some medicines can affect how ursodiol works.
+Tell your doctor if you are using an antacid that contains aluminum, medicine to lower cholesterol (including cholestyramine, clofibrate, colestipol), estrogen, or birth control pills.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have other liver problems or pancreas problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, bowel problems, or pancreas problems.

 - This medicine should not be used to treat bleeding varices, hepatic encephalopathy, or ascites.